rutura/The-C-20-Masterclass-Source-Code/LECTURE_ORGANIZATION.md

 	To do:
         .
 Slides
 		.
-The non modules branch
-		.
 Code formatting
 			. snake_case for variables
 			.
 CamelCase for class names
 		.
 C++ 23 Nuggets

 		.
+Can use help:
+			.
 Exercises
 			.
-Make CMake work on Windows, Linux and Mac
+The non modules branch
 			.
+Make CMake work on Windows, Linux and Mac: The CMake presets file and CMakeLists.txt file.
+			.
 Docker containers for GCC and Clang
 			.
-Trying out Compiler explorer for the code
+Trying out Compiler with explorer for the code